Skip to main content

 Why It Matters

-Accountability evaluation serves as a critical governance mechanism that ensures programmes remain answerable to those they affect and those who fund them.
-Without systematic accountability assessment, programmes risk drifting from their intended purpose, misallocating resources, or failing to demonstrate their use of funds to stakeholders.
+Accountability evaluation serves as a critical governance mechanism that ensures programs remain answerable to those they affect and those who fund them.
+Without systematic accountability assessment, programs risk drifting from their intended purpose, misallocating resources, or failing to demonstrate their use of funds to stakeholders.
 For donors, accountability evaluation provides assurance that investments are being used as agreed and that results are being tracked transparently.
-For implementing organisations, it validates their stewardship and builds trust for future funding.
-For beneficiaries and communities, accountability mechanisms ensure their voices are heard and that programmes respond to their needs.
-In an era of increasing scrutiny on development effectiveness, accountability evaluation is not optional, it is fundamental to programme legitimacy.
+For implementing organizations, it validates their stewardship and builds trust for future funding.
+For beneficiaries and communities, accountability mechanisms ensure their voices are heard and that programs respond to their needs.
+In an era of increasing scrutiny on development effectiveness, accountability evaluation is not optional - it is fundamental to program legitimacy.

 In Practice